bestia-dev/cargo_crev_web/README.md

 For this I need to create a crev Id and for that I need to have a GitHub repo.
 Size of .cache/crev
 On my local machine is 7 MB
-On web server 2 MB
+On web server is now 22 MB
 It looks that it is not extremely big.

 ## GitHub crev-proofs